ThatOneDevil/FrizzlenStore/docs/market-analysis.md

 - **[Admin Shop System](admin-shop.md)**: Records and analyzes admin shop transactions
 - **[Player Shop System](player-shop.md)**: Records and analyzes player shop transactions
 - **[Crafting System](crafting.md)**: Analyzes crafting relationships and profit margins
+- **[Shop Templates](templates.md)**: Uses market data to create optimized templates

+## Templates and Market Analysis

+The Market Analysis system integrates with the Shop Templates feature to provide data-driven template creation and management:

+### Market-Optimized Templates

+Administrators can create market-optimized templates based on current market analysis:

+1. **Trending Items Templates**: Automatically create templates containing items with rising prices
+2. **High-Demand Templates**: Generate templates with the most frequently purchased items
+3. **Profitable Items Templates**: Create templates with items that have the highest profit margins

+### Template Analysis Reports

+The system can generate analysis reports for existing templates:

+1. **Profitability Analysis**: Evaluate the overall profitability of items in a template
+2. **Market Alignment**: Compare template prices with current market prices
+3. **Trend Prediction**: Predict how template items might perform in the future

+### Template Recommendations

+The Market Analyzer provides recommendations for template management:

+1. **Template Updates**: Suggests when templates should be updated based on market shifts
+2. **Item Recommendations**: Suggests items to add or remove from templates
+3. **Price Adjustments**: Recommends price adjustments for template items

+To access these features, use the Template Management menu via `/fs admin template manage` and select the "Market Analysis" option.

 ## Configuration